Anywhere: A Multi-Agent Framework for User-Guided, Reliable, and Diverse Foreground-Conditioned Image Generation: Related Works

 \subsection{Diffusion-based Image Inpainting}

 Image inpainting is a pivotal task in computer vision, focusing on the restoration of masked regions based on surrounding unmasked content.
 Recent advancements in diffusion modeling have significantly propelled the field of inpainting forward.
 Notable techniques include Palette \cite{saharia2022palette} and Repaint \cite{lugmayr2022repaint}, which leverage the original image alongside the unmasked regions to enhance denoising.
 Blended Diffusion \cite{avrahami2022blended, avrahami2023blended} uses the known region to replace the unmasked region in the diffusion process.
 Additionally, Stable Diffusion Inpainting \cite{rombach2022high} introduces random masking during the text-to-image (T2I) process for training, augmented by supplementary textual inputs for precise control.
 Smartbrush \cite{xie2023smartbrush} exhibits the capability to tailor image results by manipulating mask types, while HD-Painter \cite{manukyan2023hd} and PowerPaint \cite{zhuang2023task} further refine the capabilities of SDI through additional training.
 BrushNet \cite{ju2024brushnet} stands out as a cutting-edge inpainting model, boasting plug-and-play functionality.
-Although these methods have yielded good results, there are still many difficulties in foreground-conditioned image inpainting.
+Although these methods have yielded good results, there are still many difficulties in foreground-conditioned image generation, facing challenges such as violated object integrity where excessive content compromises foreground integrity, foreground-background inconsistency producing contextually inappropriate backgrounds, limited diversity and text-consistency in generated backgrounds.
+Hence more advanced approaches are needed for foreground-conditioned image generation.